kuldeep23907/Top-Level/Bootcamp/ETHOnline/README-2.md

 * compensation and account explorer, used by the "enabler" and by the supervision authority

 The hackathon will use a single private blockchain.
 In the future, each dApp will use a distinct blockchain.
 The different blockchains will interoperate via Cosmos, or PolkaDot, or equivalent.
-* The hackathon will use ETH, depending on availmble time, we'll implement an ERC-720 token to trace the "merit" of the farmers, and an ERC-20 token to trace the "reputation" of the watchers.
+* The hackathon will use ETH.
+Depending on available time, we'll implement an ERC-720 token to trace the "merit" of the farmers, and an ERC-20 token to trace the "reputation" of the watchers.
 * Depending on available time, we'll implement an IPFS storage of more farmers data to prefigure the public service of farmers data.

 ![Image](https://github.com/Machu-Pichu/Top-Level/blob/master/Bootcamp/ETHOnline/20200922%20Hackathon-overall%20userstory.png)